stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 New functionality can be provided by means of a plug-in architecture.
 Among the benefits this approach brings in, loosely coupled development is one of the most notable.
-As the Ceph Dashboard grows in feature richness, its code-base becomes more and more complex.
+As the Stone Dashboard grows in feature richness, its code-base becomes more and more complex.
 The hook-based nature of a plug-in architecture allows to extend functionality in a controlled manner, and isolate the scope of the changes.

-Ceph Dashboard relies on `Pluggy <https://pluggy.readthedocs.io>`_ to provide for plug-ing support.
+Stone Dashboard relies on `Pluggy <https://pluggy.readthedocs.io>`_ to provide for plug-ing support.
 On top of pluggy, an interface-based approach has been implemented, with some safety checks (method override and abstract method checks).